Mihirbhadauria/Portfolio_website/README.md

 5. create functionality to play video on website (DONE)

-6. implement scrolling functionality to reach "About" section
+6. implement "About" section

 7. brief summary of myself and make sure to put socials i.e linkedin, github and Youtube

+8. Create a "Projects" heading >> leave it blank at the moment

+9. Create an element like arrow which takes back top of page